catalyst-cooperative/pudl-archiver/README.md

 conda activate pudl-cataloger
 ```

+## Setting up environment
+API tokens are required to interact with Zenodo.
+There is one set of tokens for accessing
+the sandbox server, and one for the production server.
+The archiver tool expects these tokens
+to be set in the following environment variables: `ZENODO_TOKEN_PUBLISH` and `ZENODO_TOKEN_UPLOAD`
+or `ZENODO_SANDBOX_TOKEN_PUBLISH` and `ZENODO_SANDBOX_TOKEN_UPLOAD` for the sandbox server.

 ## Usage

 A CLI is provided for creating and updating archives.
 The basic usage looks like: